-The base engine delivers pretty solid acceleration – zero to 60 in just over 8 seconds with FWD – and 31 MPG on the highway, too.
-This dips to 28 highway if you buy the Active Drive I system, but it’s still epically better than the previous (2001) Cherokee, which posted a Hummer-esque 15 city, 20 city.
+The Cherokee’s base four-cylinder engine delivers pretty solid acceleration for a vehicle in this class: Zero to 60 in about 8 seconds with FWD – and 31 MPG on the highway, too.
+This dips to 28 highway if you buy the Active Drive I system, but it’s still epically better than the previous generation (2001) Cherokee, which posted a Hummer-esque 15 city, 20 city.

 It should also be pointed out that the Cherokee’s base engine matches – or beats – the output/performance of the only-available engines in competitor crossovers like the Honda CR-V (2.4 liters, 185 hp, 23 city/31 highway and 9.5 seconds to 60) and the Toyota RAV4 (2.5 liters, 176 hp, 24 city/31 highway and 9.3 seconds to 60).

 The base-engined Cherokee’s also much stronger than the base engined Ford Escape (2.5 liters, 168 hp) and stronger still than the Escape with its optional 1.6 liter turbo engine (178 hp).
 To get more-than-Cherokee hp in the Ford, you have to jump two engines up the ladder, to the Escape’s top-of-the-line 2.0 turbo four . . . at which point you’re also looking at much more coin than Jeep charges for the base Cherokee.